Wasps In The Spring

-These die shortly after mating and are a common sight indoors, where cooler autumn conditions leave them wandering around the inside of the structures the nest is attached to before dying.
+Late emerging males die shortly after mating and are a common sight indoors.
+Once again, cooler autumn conditions leave them wandering around the inside.

 By contrast, the new queens continue to hunt for a short time before settling into a suitable hibernation site for the winter.

-Queens that mature early in the year will go on to create new nests in the same calendar year and perish as winter tightens its grip, but for those that mature late in the year, a long hibernation is in store
+Queens that mature early in the year will go on to create new nests in the same calendar year and perish as winter tightens its grip.
+Queens that emerge late in the year prepare for their long winter hibernation.

 As seen in the image below, the queen wasp will settle down into hibernation, with her wings set tight to her body.